BernardDev/Synthesizer-API/README.md

 ### User Stories

-- As a User I want to be able to fetch synthesizers and manufacturers
+- As a Developer that uses this API I want to be able to fetch manufacturers and synthesizer with their specifications ...so, I can use the API where it is meant for

-- As a User I want to be able to see visualize the synthesizers I'm fetching
+- As a Developer that uses this API I want to be able to fetch images of the synthesizers, ...so, I can make something visual I my frontend

-- As a User I want to be able to sort the synthesizers by the year they are produced first
+- As a Developer that uses this API I want to be able to know what mistakes I made when I did something wrong in fetching the data, ...so, I can adjust my query and still find the data I'm looking for

-- As a User I want to be able to define how many synthesizers I fetch and view them on different pages
+- As a Developer that uses this API I want to be able to paginate and limit the results I'm getting ...so, I can easily built this in my frontend

+- As a Developer that uses this API I want to be able to query a specific synthesizer either by id or by name ...so, I'm not restricted to using two endpoint that share one purpose

+- As a Developer that uses this API I want to get the results sorted by year that the synthesizers where produced ...so, I can easily implement this behaviour when building the frontend

-- As a User I want to be able to request an API key
+- As a Developer that uses this API Explorer I want to be able to request apikey through email ...so, I can explore this API

+- As a Developer that uses this API Explorer I want to be able to view the JSON data retrieve from the URL ...so, I will see the data that is available

+- As a Developer that uses this API Explorer I want to be able to easily create the URL with route, params and query ...so, I will find the data that is available

+- As a Developer that uses this API Explorer I want to get suggestions of the endpoint, params and queries I'm aloud to enter ...so, I know what routes, params and queries are available

+- As a Developer that uses this API Explorer I want to be able to store the apikey across sessions, ...so, I don't have to bother checking my email to find it

+- As a Developer that uses this API Explorer I want to copy the explorer URL to my clipboard ...so, I can quickly use it outside of the Synthesizer API Explorer

+_the following stories are derived form the Synthesizer Deirectory frontend build upon this API at later stage_

-- As a User I want to be able to contribute to the API by suggesting new synthesizers
+- As a User of the Synthesizer Directory I want to be able to suggest new synthesizers ...so, I can contribute to the collection

+- As Myself I want to be able to judge the suggested synthesizer ...so, I can decide which one's will be added to the collection

 <br>